David Denison: papers available for download

 Comments welcome.

-- under review, with Tino Oudesluijs.
+- completed, with Tino Oudesluijs.
 Reconstructing Mary Hamilton’s social networks.
 In Sophie Coulombeau, David Denison & Nuria Yáñez-Bouza (eds.)
 Mary Hamilton and her networks: Gender, sociability, manuscript, c.1740 – c.1850.
-[With foreword by Hannah Barker] [draft probably available later in 2024, meanwhile see www.maryhamiltonpapers.alc.manchester.ac.uk/networks/]
+[With foreword by Hannah Barker] [publication probably late 2025, meanwhile see 2024d, or brief summary on www.maryhamiltonpapers.alc.manchester.ac.uk/networks/]

 - 2024c.
 When does Present-day English begin?
 Paper presented at LModE-8, Salamanca, in panel session on Listening for Late Modern English Grammar: Identifying grammatical constructions characteristic of the 19th century.